Last updated on July 7th, 2023 at 04:02 am

-I do not have to write much about Tayrona Park, everyone should know it.
-The best beach for me is Cristal Beach.
-It can be reached by organized tour and boat and has a visitor limit.
-There are no photos here, because you need a license for commercial purposes.
-Drone flights are also prohibited (in all national parks in Colombia).
+There is not much that needs to be said about Tayrona Park, as it is well-known.
+For me, the best beach is Cristal Beach, which can be reached by organized tour and boat, but has a visitor limit.
+There are no photos here because a license is required for commercial purposes, and drone flights are prohibited in all national parks in Colombia.

-The Rosario Islands can be reached within 45 minutes from Cartagena.
-As the beaches of Cartagena are a disaster, this is a perfect option.
-Caribbean feeling, white sand, turquoise water, an absolute dream.
-Perfect for swimming and snorkeling.
-It is also a Colombian national park made up of 28 islands, most of them private.
-Different islands = different beaches – logical?
+The Rosario Islands are located just 45 minutes from Cartagena and offer a perfect alternative to the disastrous beaches of Cartagena.
+With a Caribbean feel, white sand, and turquoise waters, it’s an absolute dream and perfect for swimming and snorkeling.
+The islands are also part of a Colombian national park consisting of 28 islands, most of which are private.
+Naturally, different islands have different beaches.

-You can either charter a boat in Cartagena, which I recommend, or book a tour.
-You can get these from local suppliers or even on the street.
-But remember, you get what you pay for.
+To get there, you can either charter a boat in Cartagena (which is recommended) or book a tour from local suppliers or even on the street.
+However, keep in mind that you get what you pay for.

 Cabo de la Vela is also located in La Guajira.
-I have been there several times and have already driven with my own car.
-If it rained, you have to make a detour, otherwise you get stuck in the wet sand.
+I have been there several times and have already driven in my car.
+If it has rained, you will have to make a detour; otherwise, you may get stuck in the wet sand.

-The first Pacific beach on the list.
-You have to fly (or go by boat from Buenaventura).
-It is not a Caribbean beach, so no golden sand but still beautiful!
-The whole area around Bahia Solano is also untouched and barely discovered by tourism.
-During the whale watching season, you may even see these big mammals from the beach.
+This is the first Pacific beach on the list.
+You can fly or take a boat from Buenaventura.
+While it may not have golden sand like a Caribbean beach, it is still beautiful.
+The area around Bahia Solano is largely untouched and undiscovered by tourism.
+During whale watching season, you may even see these magnificent creatures from the beach.

-Also on the Pacific, you have to drive from Nuqui first by boat about 40 minutes to this beach.
-This is worth the trip.
-Even better, take a room in one of the hotels right behind the beach.
-The nature of the Pacific to me is a spectacle and the beaches, simply amazing.
+Also on the Pacific coast, to get to this beach you first have to drive from Nuqui and then take a boat for about 40 minutes.
+But it’s worth the trip.
+To make the most of your stay, consider booking a room in one of the hotels located right behind the beach.
+The natural beauty of the Pacific is a true spectacle, and the beaches are simply amazing

-Nuqui also has an immense beach right on its doorstep.
-It takes about a day or more to walk it.
-Also Nuqui can only be reached by plane or boat from Buenaventura.
-The trip is definitely worth it and you should plan your visit right into the whale-watching season.
+Nuqui has an immense beach right on its doorstep, which takes about a day or more to walk.
+Additionally, Nuqui can only be reached by plane or boat from Buenaventura.
+However, the trip is worth it, especially if you plan your visit during whale-watching season

 I have been to La Barra twice already.
-You have to go first to Buenaventura and from there by boat to Juanchaco.
-There arrived with Mototaxi to La Barra.
-There is not much there, except a small village at the end of the world.
-However, you will be rewarded with a magnificent natural Pacific beach.
-With the whole driftwood you can organize a fire at night.
-Certainly something for adventurers, the current local security situation is also unknown to me.
+To get there, you first need to go to Buenaventura and then take a boat to Juanchaco.
+From there, you can get to La Barra by mototaxi.
+La Barra is a small village at the end of the world with not much else around, but the reward is a magnificent natural Pacific beach.
+You can even organize a fire at night with all the driftwood around.
+This is a destination for adventurers; however, I am not aware of the current local security situation

-This beach cannot be found by the sea but by a large lake in the department of Boyaca, north of Bogota.
-The lake is not suitable for swimming, the water is too cold.
-Still, the view is beautiful.
-From there you can also take a boat trip on the lake or take a ride up on horseback on the banks.
+Playa Blanca is a beach located not by the sea, but on the shore of a large lake in the department of Boyaca, north of Bogota.
+Although the lake is not suitable for swimming due to its cold water, it offers a beautiful view.
+Visitors can enjoy a boat trip on the lake or a horseback ride along the banks.

 Beaches I do not know

-There are also places or beaches that I do not know, but I have heard that they are great, so check them out!
+There are also places or beaches that I am not familiar with, but I have heard that they are great, so be sure to check them out!

-These towns are located on the border with Panama and can be reached either by plane or by bus and boat from Turbo.
-There are already some hostels and this is an absolute insider tip among backpackers.
+These towns are located on the border with Panama and can be reached by plane or by bus and boat from Turbo.
+There are already some hostels, and they are an absolute insider tip among backpackers.
 However, since the journey is a bit complicated, these villages are not crowded.
-The area belongs to the department of the Choco.
-The security situation is very unclear to me, so you should always be vigilant and not wander aimlessly into the woods.
+The area belongs to the Department of Choco.
+The security situation is unclear, so you should always be vigilant and not wander into the woods.

-San Bernardo is not far from Cartagena.
-However, you have to take the bus to Santiago de Tolu first.
-From there you will find possibilities for a crossing.
+San Bernardo is located near Cartagena, but to get there, you first need to take a bus to Santiago de Tolu.
+From there, you will find options for crossing.